Learning to Decouple Complex Systems: Experiments

 \section{Experiments}

-We evaluate the performance of DNS on multiple synthetic and real-world datasets.
+\citet{sheard20116} categorized the origins and characteristics of complex systems as dynamic complexity, socio-political complexity, and structural complexity.
+We carefully select datasets involving the above complexities.
+The three-body dataset contains rapidly changing interaction patterns (dynamic complexity), the spring dataset stimulates how an individual behaves according to hidden interrelationships (socio-political complexity), and in the human action video dataset where CNNs are frozen, system elements are clustered and required to adapt by RNN to adapt to external needs (structural complexity).
+We evaluate the performance of DNS on the above synthetic and real-world datasets.
 More details about the dataset and implementation details can be found in Appendix \ref{app: experiment details} and \ref{app: dataset}.
-Throughout all the tables consisting of the results, ``-'' indicates ``not applicable'' since RIM cannot handle irregular cases.

-\begin{remark} In all the experiments, the input feature is treated holistically without any distinguishable parts.
+Throughout all the tables consisting of the results, ``-'' indicates ``not applicable'' since RIM cannot handle irregular cases. \begin{remark} In all the experiments, the input feature is treated holistically without any distinguishable parts.
 For example, in the Three Body dataset, the input is a 9-dimensional vector, with every 3 dimensions (coordinates) from a single object.
 However, this prior is not fed into any models in comparison.
-Thus, we do not compare to models integrated with strong prior such as \cite{kipf2018neural}. \end{remark}
+Thus, we do not compare to models integrated with strong prior such as \citet{kipf2018neural}. \end{remark}

 \textbf{Baselines.} We compare DNS with several selected models capturing interactions or modeling irregular time series, including \textbf{CT-GRU} \citep{mozer2017discrete} using state-decay decay mechanisms, \textbf{RIM} \citep{goyal2019recurrent} updating almost independent modules discretely, and \textbf{NeuralCDE} \citep{kidger2020neural} which reports state-of-the-art performance on several benchmarks.